avantrec/soco-cli/README.md

 ## Overview

-Soco CLI is a command line wrapper for the popular Python SoCo library [1], used to develop control programs for Sonos systems.
+Soco CLI is a command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
 Soco CLI is written entirely in Python and is portable across platforms.

 A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc.

 Sonos CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

-If you experience any issues with discovering speakers, please take a look at the [Alternative Discovery](#alternative-discovery) section below.
+If you experience any issues with finding speakers, please take a look at the [Alternative Discovery](#alternative-discovery) section below.

 ## Supported Environments